omvaddi/photo-every-day/README.md

 * Press run and the video will be created in the same folder

 ## Troubleshooting
-* In some cases faces may not be recognized.
-The best way to resolve this is to take the picture in better lighting.
-* If there are multiple people in your picture the first face that is identified will be centered which may not always be yours.
-Try making you face the biggest and closest to the center.
+1. Face not detected in an image
+   **Solutions**: Make sure there is good lighting and the face is clear.
+Use higher quality images
+2. Wrong face detected when multiple people in an image **Solution**: Make sure desired face is the largest and most centered

 ## Customization
 * You can change the frame rate to make the video slower or faster (second section of create_video())